kantega/kson/readme.md

 The `Equal` instances are used for comparison.
 They are a typesafe version of `equal()`, and quicker to write too.

-Note that the _objectCodec_ always taken inn two functions as the last two arguments.
+Note that the _objectCodec_ functions always takes in functions as the last two arguments.
 The first function is a _deconstructor_, it tells the converter how to extract all the fields from your domain object.
 The last one is a _constructor_.
 When you map one to one, you can just pass inn a reference to you objects constructor directly like in the example.